Definition of Sibilance

 And still more, later flowers for the bees,

 This is the first stanza of the poem, which is filled with music and sibilance.
-The words like “seasons, cells, close, conspiring, swell, cottage, shells, sweet, set, still and bees”, all are sibilance examples.
+The words noted in bold are all are sibilance examples.
 These are voiced with hissing sounds.

 Shipwracking storms and direful thunders break,